Impact Capital Funds is a Minority-Owned, Woman-Led Social Impact Fintech Platform on a Mission

 ICF has developed a proprietary model of investment, loan refinance, and scholarship creation.

-Utilizing investment capital, we refinance high-rate student loans, making it possible for credit-worthy college graduates to pay off their loans at a savings of 10-50%, enabling them to make personal and professional choices less encumbered by loan indebtedness.
+Utilizing investment capital, we refinance high interest rate student loans, making it possible for credit-worthy college graduates to pay off their loans at a savings of 10-50%, enabling them to make personal and professional choices less encumbered by loan indebtedness.

 At the same time, our investment model creates new scholarship money for low-income, first-generation, and BIPOC college students.